Korean War Legacy Project

 Why Didn't MacArthur do More About the Chinese?

 The interviewer provides some background about the Chinese involvement in early October.
 As a response, Edward Rowny explains that the numbers began increasing slowly, and his staff reported this as a concern to a skeptical General Willoughby in Japan.
 He recalls inviting General Willoughby to meet two of the Chinese they had captured.
-He shares he had studied anthropology and knew from the folds of their eyes that they were Chinese, but he was not believed.
+He shares he studied anthropology and knew from the folds of their eyes that they were Chinese, but he was not believed.
 He remarks that General Willoughby was mistaken, and, unfortunately, General MacArthur believed General Willoughby instead of him and his corps.

 Tags: Chinese,Front lines